rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 ![enabled payment card](./../../asset/image/snap-adv-save-card-preview.jpg)

-For more use cases, refer to [this article](https://support.midtrans.com/hc/en-us/articles/360002419153-One-Click-Two-Clicks-and-Recurring-Transaction).
+For more use cases, refer to [One Click, Two Click, and Recurring Transaction](https://support.midtrans.com/hc/en-us/articles/360002419153-One-Click-Two-Clicks-and-Recurring-Transaction).

 ### Recurring / Subscription Card Transaction
 Snap can be utilized to initialize subscription or recurring payment flow.
 Note that: